Bainbridge Island will be a recognized leader in preparedness in Washington State

 In an effort to accomplish the above, staff have developed a new preparedness vision, that Bainbridge Island will be the most prepared community in Washington State.
 We have established an initial set of criteria which can be used to measure our level of preparedness and will enable us to reach this goal by the end of 2018 through widespread involvement with island districts, citizens, businesses and nonprofits.
 These criteria are still under development and may change as we being to move forward.

 Preliminary Goals to be Accomplished by December, 2018:

 - All households will equip themselves to survive without access to electricity, running water, or access to the grocery store for 14 days’ minimum

-- All neighborhoods will be covered by a neighborhood preparedness plan
+- All neighborhoods will be covered by a neighborhood plan

-- All businesses covered by a viable continuity plan
+- All businesses will be covered by a continuity plan

-- The City will update the Emergency Operations Plan to ensure:
+- The City will update the Emergency Operations Plan (EOP) to ensure:

-- The role of Volunteer Organizations Active in Disaster is clearly defined
+- Role of Volunteer Organizations Active in Disaster (VOAD) is clearly defined

-- Every agency, organization, business and individual will know what is expected of them at such time that an Emergency Declaration is made
+- Every agency, organization, business and individual will know what is expected of them at such time an Emergency Proclamation is made

-- The City will supply and maintain an EOC, which will be fully functional within 30 minutes of an Emergency Declaration, and capable of sustained 24-hour operations for a minimum of 6 weeks
+- The City will supply and maintain an Emergency Operations Center (EOC) which will be fully functional within 30 minutes of an Emergency Declaration and capable of sustained 24 hour operations for a minimum of 4 weeks